Twins vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has recorded 83 hits with 24 doubles, three triples, five home runs and 28 walks.
+- Verdugo has collected 84 hits with 24 doubles, three triples, five home runs and 28 walks.
 He has driven in 31 runs with three stolen bases.

-- Verdugo will look for his 11th straight game with a hit in this contest.
-During his last 10 outings he is hitting .395 with five doubles, a triple, three walks and seven RBI.
+- Verdugo has recorded at least one hit in 11 straight games.
+In his last 10 outings he is batting .372 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games